The Aspen of the South

 Wine Walk & Film Festival

-After the fall Antique Show wraps, stick around for the Round Top Wine Walk and the Round Top Film Festival — cooler weather, golden light, and the creative spirit of Fayette County at its best.
+After the fall Antique Show wraps, stick around for the Round Top Wine Walk and Film Festival — cooler weather, golden light, and the creative spirit of Fayette County.

 Christmas ParadeWinter